-Each Stock exchange will have its Stock market Index, usually calculated in real-time.
-This financial Index will represent how well the top Stocks listed on the Stock exchange are performing.
+Every Stock exchange has its own Stock market Index, usually calculated in real-time.
+The Index represents how well Stocks listed on an individual exchange are performing.
 For instance, London has the FTSE Index, composed of the 100 biggest companies by market value traded in London, but also a set of smaller Indices such as the FTSE 250, FTSE 350 and FTSE AIM.

-Most indices focus soely on the stocks in a given country but the S&P 500 for instance includes global Stocks.
+Most indices focus solely on the stocks in a given country but not all.
+The S&P 500 for instance includes global Stocks.
+Some focus on specific industries - like the NASDAQ, which only includes technology Stocks.

-Some, like the NASDAQ, which only includes technology Stocks, focus on specific industries.
-When trading a financial Index it is important to keep an eye on Index news, for example changes in price caused by the Share price movements of big companies in the Stock market Index, or changes to its constituents, the companies which compose it.
+When trading a financial Index it is important to keep an eye on wider events that can become Index news.
+For example the Share price movements of big companies in the Stock market Index, or changes to its constituents, the individual companies which compose it.